7s rugby rules, simply rugby with some rule variations making it a faster, shorter game. Know your rugby and these variations.

 Teams with players prepared to throw the ball about, keep the ball alive, take a few risks (only calculated ones, of course!) and use plenty of rugby sidesteps provide outstanding entertainment and often surprise everybody.

-In "cut down" rugby numbers are reduced, skills are more important.
+In "cut down" rugby numbers are reduced, running skills and crafty footwork become more important.

 You need the good skills and knowledge of how to play that you need for any other rugby.
 Find it here!